Bracketologist

 What do you think is the biggest flaw in the existing seeding system?

-Asked by Rudddddddd about 11 years ago
+Asked by Rudddddddd over 11 years ago

 This is one of the toughest questions I've been asked here, so it's taken me awhile to come up with a decent answer.
 I'm going to say the inconsistency between the Committee's stated emphasis on placing the top four seed lines in true seed order (which appears in the Principles and Procedures document) and their actual, demonstrated emphasis on geography.
 Duke, in particular, suffered because of this incongruence this past season.